 ‘Need to Know’ versus ‘Nice to Know’ Content

-Sometimes, I find myself struggling with scope creep on my own ID portfolio projects.
+Sometimes, I find myself struggling with scope creep on my portfolio projects.
 In Episode 4 of the Dear Instructional Designer Podcast, Kristin Anthony reminds us to practice “…ruthlessly reigning in the scope” of our portfolio projects.
 “None of us want to be that guy or that woman with the folder dedicated to unfinished projects.”
-The Accelerator Program reinforced how critical the sifting and sorting of information is in the ID process.
+The program reinforced how critical it is to sift and sort information during the ID process.

 Designing Learning Solutions with the Brain in Mind

-As I continue on my path to becoming an instructional designer, I am filling up my ID resource library with practical brain-based design tools and methods.
+As I continue on my path to becoming an instructional designer, I am filling up my ID resource library with practical, brain-based design tools and methods.
 The human brain is hardwired to learn in specific ways.
 So, being mindful of how the brain processes information is key to designing effective training.
 Instructional designers should strive to use stories and scenarios as well as structuring content and interactions to maximize learning.
-The Tech Accelerator Program itself is actually modeled brain-based techniques.
+Shawntay’s program itself is actually modeled on brain-based techniques.

 - Brain-based learning solutions using the 4 C’s model of effective instruction, as described in Sharon Bowman’s excellent book, Training from the Back of the Room